softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 * IProcessFactory
 * IZipClient

-If you're still unable to compile, then read on to learn how you can multi-target for different runtimes and have full access to .NET api's.
+If you're still unable to compile, then read on to learn how you can multi-target for different runtimes and have full access to all .NET api's.

 (Coming soon).